-- 1. Stopping is not always the safest thing to do in an emergency.
-True or False? - 2.
+- 1. True or False?
+Stopping is not always the safest thing to do in an emergency. - 2.
 What are some advantages of going right instead of left around an obstacle? - 3.
-What is an "escape ramp?" - 4.
-If a tire blows out, you should put the brakes on hard to stop quickly.
-True or False? - 5.
+What is an "escape ramp"? - 4.
+True or False?
+If a tire blows out, you should put the brakes on hard to stop quickly. - 5.
 How do you know if your vehicle has antilock brakes? - 6.
 What is the proper braking technique when driving a vehicle with antilock brakes? - 7.
 How do antilock brakes help you?

-These questions may be on the test.
-If you can't answer them all, re-read subsections 2.17, 2.18, and 2.19.
+These questions may be on your test.
+If you are unable to answer them all, re-read subsections 2.17, 2.18 and 2.19.

-2.20 - Accident Procedures
+2.20 Crash Procedures

-When you're in an accident and not seriously hurt, you need to act to prevent further damage or injury.
-The basic steps to be taken at any accident are to:
+When you're in a crash and not seriously hurt, you need to act to prevent further damage or injury.
+The basic steps to be taken at any crash are to:

-Protect the area.
+- Protect the area.

-Notify authorities.
+- Notify authorities.

-Care for the injured.
+- Care for the injured.

-2.20.1 - Protect the Area
+2.20.1 PROTECT THE AREA

-The first thing to do at an accident scene is to keep another accident from happening in the same spot.
-To protect the accident area:
+The first thing to do at a crash scene is to keep another crash from happening at the same spot.
+To protect the crash area:

-If your vehicle is involved in the accident, try to get it to the side of the road.
-This will help prevent another accident and allow traffic to move.

-If you're stopping to help, park away from the accident.
-The area immediately around the accident will be needed for emergency vehicles.

-Put on your flashers.

-Set out reflective triangles to warn other traffic.
-Make sure other drivers can see them in time to avoid the accident.
+- If your vehicle is involved in the crash, try to get it to the side of the road.
+This will help prevent another crash and allow traffic to move. - If you're stopping to help, park away from the crash.
+The area immediately around the crash will be needed for emergency vehicles. - Put on your flashers. - Set out reflective triangles to warn other traffic.
+Make sure they can be seen by other drivers in time for them to avoid the crash.

-2.20.2 - Notify Authorities
+2.20.2 NOTIFY AUTHORITIES - CB OR PHONE (DIAL 911)

 If you have a cell phone or CB, call for assistance before you get out of your vehicle.
-If not, wait until after the accident scene has been properly protected, then phone or send someone to phone the police.
+If not, wait until after the crash scene has been properly protected, then phone or send someone to phone the police.
 Try to determine where you are so you can give the exact location.

-2.20.3 - Care for the Injured
+2.20.3 CARE FOR THE INJURED

-If a qualified person is at the accident and helping the injured, stay out of the way unless asked to assist.
+If a qualified person is at the crash and helping the injured, stay out of the way unless asked to assist.
 Otherwise, do the best you can to help any injured parties.
-Here are some simple steps to follow in giving assistance:
+Here are some basic steps to follow in giving assistance:

-Don't move a severely injured person unless the danger of fire or passing traffic makes it necessary.

-Stop heavy bleeding by applying direct pressure to the wound.
+- Don't move a severely injured person unless the danger of fire or passing traffic makes it necessary. - Stop heavy bleeding by applying direct pressure to the wound.
 Keep the injured person warm.

-2.21 - Fires
+2.21 Fires